Here are some of my last recorded high thoughts from the time of my marijuana addiction:

-“Each misspent high or compulsive retreat felt like rushing into, and just missing, the full pleasure of an orgasm (while at the same time knowing I’m longer young enough to have plenty left to spare).”
+“Each misspent high or compulsive retreat felt like rushing into, and just missing, what could been fulfillment.”

 The next day, I got high again and wrote:

-“So, here we are at DAY 70 of my conversation with my high self.
+“So, here we are at the end of my conversation with my high self.